hjfitz/COURSEWORK-Y2-INSE/README.md

 	- You can change the password in DatabaseConnection.java if you'd rather not change your MySQL password.

 ## Running
+You will need a JDK of version 1.8
 The latest version may be found in `dist/`.
 You need to set up your database first.
 To run the file, navigate to `dist/` in the terminal and run `java -jar FlashCloud.jar`

 ## To Dev